Finding Effective Pain Relief: Examining the Ineffectiveness of Opioids for Back and Neck Pain

 And the treated pain may be more chronic and recurrent than the type caused by acute injury, according to a commentary on the study by Dr. Mark D. Sullivan and Dr. Jane C. Ballantyne, who are not participants.
 Sullivan is professor of psychiatry and behavioral sciences, and Ballantine is professor emeritus of anesthesiology and pain medicine at the University of Washington.

 “Participants were only required to be pain-free for one month prior to the current episode of spinal pain,” Sullivan and Ballantyne wrote.
-“If many of these participants had recurrent pain, this could be the reason for not responding to opioid therapy.
+“If many of these participants had recurrent pain, this might be the reason for not responding to opioid therapy.
 A shift in low back pain has been reported over the course of a year.”

 Sometimes areas of pain in the neck and back need to be treated separately, said Dr. John Finkenberg, who was not involved in the study and who specializes in spine surgery in San Diego.

 “If someone has both, they have a systemic problem that occurs, whether it’s generalized arthritis or rheumatoid,” he added.
-“We have to be careful about patients who come in with both,” added Finkenberg, who is also president of the North American Spine Association.
+“We have to be careful regarding patients who come in with both,” added Finkenberg, who is also president of the North American Spine Association.

 Control back and neck pain